 The goal of this project is to determine when Grapevine red blotch virus (GRBV) is spreading in the vineyard.
 Knowing when the virus is spreading will provide important information on effective management of GRBaV and help focus the efforts to identify additional vectors.
 This information will also help target control measures to times of the season when the virus is being transmitted in the field.
-Three vineyards where GRBV has been spreading are being used in this study.
+Three vineyards where GRBV has been spreading were used in 2016 and four vineyards are being used in 2017.
 One vineyard has an adjacent riparian zone, with most virus spread occurring near that edge of the vineyard nearest the riparian zone.
 In this case the trap plants are placed in a grassy area between the riparian zone and the vineyard.
 The second vineyard has an adjacent alfalfa field and since the one vector reported to transmit the virus is the Three Cornered Alfalfa Hopper, the plants were placed perpendicular to the alfalfa field, and within vineyard rows.
+This vineyard was removed after the 2016 season, and another nearby vineyard with GRBV was substituted for the 2017 field trials.
 The third vineyard has most spread adjacent to a recently disturbed wooded area.
+In 2017 a fourth vineyard was added to the study, adjacent to a grassy/wooded area, where GRBV movement has been observed.
 In each vineyard, every plant has a unique number and the location of each plant is being mapped so that where virus spread occurs in each vineyard can be determined.
-Fifteen plants are placed in each vineyard each month starting April 15 through Sept 15, after one month in the field the plants are returned to Corvallis, treated with a systemic insecticide and maintained in a screenhouse.
-All 300 plants were tested in November of 2016 will be tested for GRBV in spring of 2017 and 2018 and September of 2017.
-Plants, soil, pots etc. have been ordered for the 2017 season and should arrive the week of March 20, 2017.
+Fifteen plants are placed in each vineyard each month starting April 15 through Sept 15 in 2016; and starting May 2 in 2017 and continuing until October.
+After one month in the field the plants are returned to Corvallis, treated with a systemic insecticide and maintained in a screenhouse.
+All 300 plants were tested for GRBV in November 2016 and were negative for GRBV in PCR testing.
+After overwintering, a set of 90 plants that represented trap plants for the 2016 growing season were tested by PCR in May of 2017.
+Again, all plants were negative for GRBV.
+The entire set of 300 plants was tested in October of 2017 and will be tested again in Sept.
+2018.
+Twenty-five % of the plants from the 2017 trial were tested in November of 2017 and were negative for GRBV.
+All 400 of the test plants from the 2017 field trial will be tested in the fall of 2018 and 2019.